Retreating oil shares drag European stocks lower

 By Blaise Robinson

-PARIS, Sept 9 European shares dipped on Monday, led lower by oil stocks which tracked falling crude prices as expectations of an imminent U.S.-led strike on Syria faded.
+PARIS, Sept 9 European shares dipped on Monday, led down by oil stocks which tracked crude prices lower as expectations receded of an imminent U.S.-led strike against Syria.

-Royal Dutch Shell, Total and Repsol fell 0.6 to 1.3 percent each, while Brent crude was down $2 a barrel to just above $114 after U.S. Secretary of State John Kerry said Syria could avoid a strike by turning over chemical weapons within a week.
+Royal Dutch Shell, Total and Repsol were down by between 0.7 and 1.3 percent, while Brent crude fell 1.3 percent to $114.58 a barrel after U.S. Secretary of State John Kerry said Syria could avoid a strike by turning over chemical weapons within a week.

 Oil stocks have outperformed the market since mid-August, but fading expectations of military action against the Syrian government prompted investors to cash in profits.